jeffrey6557/CS205-Parallel-Computing-Project/README.md

 # *are some parts below true?*

-1. L = 1 to 10 layers
+1. L = 4 layers
-2. number of neurons = 4 to 64 per layer; fewer neurons in deeper layers (pyramidal architecture)
+2. number of neurons = 42,24,12,1; fewer neurons in deeper layers (pyramidal architecture)
 3. Optimizer ADAM learning rate, other parameters such as momentum
 4. ReLu/MSE activation, linear activation for output node
-5. L2 regularization, early stopping, dropouts
+5. L2 and maxnorm regularization, early stopping(patience=5), dropouts(20%)

 ### Parallelism Architecture